riderx/reproduction-vite/README.md

 ## Implementation Notes

-### Log-Based Auto-Reload
+### Log-Based Auto-Reload (No WebSocket)

 Instead of using Vite's WebSocket-based HMR, this project uses a log-based auto-reload approach:

-1. Vite HMR is disabled via `server.hmr: false` in the config
+1. Vite HMR is **enabled server-side** to produce proper rebuild logs
+2. HMR client is configured to connect to invalid WebSocket endpoint (`invalid.local:9999`)
-2. Client connects to `/sandbox/:sandboxId/logs-stream` via Server-Sent Events (SSE)
+3. Client connects to `/sandbox/:sandboxId/logs-stream` via Server-Sent Events (SSE)
-3. When Vite detects file changes, it logs `[vite] page reload`
+4. When Vite detects file changes and rebuilds, it logs `[vite] hmr update` or `[vite] page reload`
-4. Client watches the log stream and triggers `iframe.contentWindow.location.reload()` automatically
+5. Client watches the log stream and triggers `iframe.contentWindow.location.reload()` automatically
-5. This provides automatic updates without WebSocket complexity
+6. This provides automatic updates without WebSocket connections or errors

 ## Project Structure